-The Rural/Urban Definition and LA Classification were developed to produce a rural/urban view from Government Statistics.
+The Rural/Urban Definition and LA Classification were developed following the 2001 Census to produce a rural/urban view from Government Statistics.

 Where data are below the LA level the Definition must be used to produce rural and urban totals.